aferrandini/Maxmind-GeoIp/README.md

     php composer update

-Enable bundle in the kernel:
+Enable the bundle in your application kernel:

     <?php
     // app/AppKernel.php